Best Forex Brokers in South Africa 2024

 XM Group is a part of Trading Point of Financial Instruments Ltd that was founded in 2009.
 They are now one of the leading forex broker in terms of daily trading volume.
 The parent company of XM i.e. ‘Trading Point of Financial Instruments Ltd’ is regulated by CySEC & ASIC (Trading Point of Financial Instruments Pty Ltd since 2015), so we consider them to be moderate risk broker.

-Note: SA traders at XM are registered under ‘XM Global Limited’ which is regulated by offshore regulation FSC & the company is registered in Belize.
-It is important to note this as traders are not registered under local regulator.
+Note: SA traders at XM are registered under ‘XM ZA (Pty) Ltd’ which is registered with FSCA, but this entity only acts as the intermediary, and your trades are directed to market maker ‘XM Global Limited’ which is regulated by offshore regulation FSC & the company is registered in Belize.
+It is important to note this as XM is the market maker on all your trades & XMZA is only their South African entity which is licensed with local regulator.

 XM is a market maker broker (so there may be a conflict of interest with the traders), so they are able to offer fast trade execution, with almost zero re-quotes & zero rejection.
 Their fees with their Ultra Low Account is also low.
 They have negative balance protection with all their account types.